0x100/mcp-kaiten/README.md

+# mcp-kaiten

-# MCP Server for Kaiten implemented with Spring AI
+MCP Server for Kaiten, implemented with Spring AI.